CSE232-MSU/CSE232/Labs/lab06.md

 - The type it returns,
 - And the types of the parameters

 The _name_ of each parameter is unimportant.
-It can be given, changed in the main function, or left-out.
+It can be given, changed in the main file, or left-out.
 All that matters is each parameter's _type_.

-If we tell the main function this information, that is enough for the C++ compiler to check that the function is being used correctly in the main file, and by "correctly", I mean that the main file is using all of the _types_ correctly in calling the function, even though it does not yet have the actual function _code_.
+If we tell the main file this information, that is enough for the C++ compiler to check that the function is being used correctly, and by "correctly", I mean that the main file is using all of the _types_ correctly in calling the function, even though it does not yet have the actual function _code_.

 Providing this information is the job of a **header file**.
-Header files are typically written with a .hpp extension, and are used to indicate the type information for C++ elements (functions, classes, or some other C++ thing).
+Header files are typically written with a ".hpp" or ".h" extension, and are used to indicate the type information for C++ elements (functions, classes, or some other C++ thing).
 This header file is used by the compiler to ensure that, whoever is using this function, they are at least using the types correctly.
 Thus, without the function itself, we can know that we followed the compiler rules and used the correct types.

 ### Example